 Manuel I opted instead to invade Antioch himself, and force Châtillon to submit personally.
 As the army of the Emperor approached, Châtillon recognized he didn’t stand a chance of defying the Emperor (and probably realized he was in the wrong with no allies) so he threw himself on the Emperor’s mercy in a dramatic gesture: He went barefoot to the Emperor with a noose around his neck and presented his naked sword hilt-first to the Emperor.
 As Tyre dryly noted, Châtillon “was a man of violent impulses, both in sinning and in repenting.”

 In 1161, Châtillon was captured by the Seljuk leader Nur ad-Din and imprisoned in allegedly brutal conditions.
 He was not released for 15 years, by which time his wife, Constance of Antioch had died and her son by her first marriage had come of age.
 Notably, the new Prince of Antioch did not want his step-father around – which tells us something about what sort of a step-father he had been to the young prince.
-Châtillon penniless was now 52 years old and prince of nothing (although he insisted on being addressed by this title for the rest of his life).
+Châtillon was now 52 years old and prince of nothing (although he insisted on being addressed by this title for the rest of his life).
 Indeed, he was landless and penniless.

 He rapidly remedied his situation by marrying another widow.
 This time it was the lady of the vast and important frontier barony of Oultrejourdain, Stephanie de Milly.
 It is hard to imagine that a man recently released from fifteen years in a Saracen prison and well past his prime was particularly attractive to Stephanie, but maybe we should give her (and not just the High Court) credit for perceiving Châtillon’s value as a brilliant tactician, capable of defending her vulnerable inheritance.

 He defended his new lordship by dramatically going on the offensive.
 In November 1181 he led a raid deep into Sinai.
 This raid has contributed to his reputation as a war-monger because it occurred in the middle of a truce.
-However, far from being an opportunistic act of an adventurer the raid served a vital strategic goal: it prevented Saladin from seizing Aleppo at the death of Nur-ad-Din’s legitimate heir.
+However, far from being an opportunistic act of an adventurer, the raid served a vital strategic purpose: it prevented Saladin from seizing Aleppo at the death of Nur-ad-Din’s legitimate heir.
 Instead, Salah ad-Din’s forces had to be diverted to interdict Châtillon’s raid.

 During the succession crisis after the death of Baldwin V, Châtillon threw his weight behind Sibylla — but it is unclear if he supported Guy de Lusignan or not.
 He is said to have urged the people of Jerusalem to accept Sibylla without naming Guy as her consort.
 He may have been one of those who urged her to set Guy aside and take a new husband (maybe he even imagined himself as her consort given his past successes?).